mp-se/gravitymon/src_docs/source/configuration.rst

 * **Config voltage:**

 Defines the level of voltage when the device should enter config mode due to charging.
 This might vary between different battery manufacturers.
 If you dont what the device to go into configuration mode when charging, set this to 6V.
+This was added since differnt batteries have different voltages when fully charged.

 * **Temperature correction:**